-- + Specific products only registered for use in Australia. - # As agreed by Australian livestock industries, APVMA, the chemical registrant and grains industry, for use only under an approved QA or the approved Stewardship Program. - Measured as inorganic bromide arising from methyl bromide fumigation and natural occurrence. - c) Indonesia The following apply.
+As agreed by Australian livestock industries, APVMA, the chemical registrant and grains industry, for use only under an approved QA or the approved Stewardship Program.

+- + Specific products only registered for use in Australia. - \ Measured as inorganic bromide arising from methyl bromide fumigation and natural occurrence. - c) Indonesia Indonesia has its own MRL listing.
+The following MRLs apply.

 Chemical Name MRL (mg/kg)

-carbaryl 2.0+
+carbaryl 2+

-chlorpyrifos-methyl 10.0
+chlorpyrifos-methyl 10

-dichlorvos 7.0
+dichlorvos 7

+malathion 10

-- + Specific products only registered for use in Australia. - d) Japan Previously, wheat exported to Japan was PRF and exporters are strongly recommended to continue this practice.
+d) Japan - Previously, wheat exported to Japan was PRF and exporters are strongly recommended to continue this practice.

 Chemical Name MRL (mg/kg)

 carbaryl 2.0+

 chlorpyrifos-methyl 10.0

 dichlorvos 0.2

-fenitrothion 10.0
+fenitrothion 1.0

+malathion 10

 pirimiphos-methyl 1.0

-deltamethrin 1.0#
+deltamethrin 2.0#

 methoprene 5.0

 piperonyl butoxide 24.0

 pyrethrins 3.0

 spinosad 2.0~

 bromide ion 50

 phosphine 0.1

 sulfuryl fluoride 0.1

-- # As agreed by Australian livestock industries, APVMA, the chemical registrant and grains industry, for use only under an approved QA or the approved Stewardship Program. - + Specific products only registered for use in Australia. - ~ Various products registered in Australia refer to label. - Measured as inorganic bromide arising from methyl bromide fumigation and natural occurrence.
+As agreed by Australian livestock industries, APVMA, the chemical registrant and grains industry, for use only under an approved QA or the approved Stewardship Program.

+- \ Measured as inorganic bromide arising from methyl bromide fumigation and natural occurrence. - e) Korea (South or Republic of) Previously, wheat exported to Korea was PRF and exporters are strongly recommended to continue this practice.